 - Students can acquire credits from prior learning and have them incorporated into their degrees. - Students and teachers will be aware of the possibilities of credit transfer and the recognition of prior learning. - Students can acquire study credits for learning acquired by working in positions of trust, doing volunteer work, and participating in leadership training in, for example, the Finnish Defence Forces, non-military service, or the Scouts. - Students have the right to complete the study modules they have started within a reasonable timeframe. - If educational responsibilities are transferred from one university to another, the transition period may not be shorter than the target time for the completion of the degree.
-After the target time, the University should ensure the possibility to complete the degree in another university. - When applying to university, applicants should be able to trust that they can complete their studies according to the information given at the time of application.
+After the target time, the University should ensure the possibility to complete the degree in another university. - It is possible for the selected student to complete without problems the degree that is in accordance with the right to study in accordance with the general information related to the degree reported by the university in the application phase.